ethjs/ethjs-filter/README.md

 <br />

-A simple wrapper around the `eth-query` module with formatting for numbers, hex value and data structures.
+A simple module for handling Ethereum RPC filters that require watching.

 ## Install